 If you are in a lesbian couple, both women must be unable to conceive or carry a baby to term in order for both members of the couple to qualify for surrogacy.
-Egg-sharing, where one woman in a couple provides her eggs, whilst her partner carries the baby, is not surrogacy and is simply another way of creating a family.
+Egg-sharing, where one woman in a couple provides her eggs and her partner carries the baby, is not surrogacy and is simply another way of creating a family.

 Unfortunately, the surrogacy laws are not consistent, so not everyone that falls into one of the above three categories qualifies for surrogacy.
 In Western Australia for example, single men and same-sex male couples cannot pursue surrogacy, which means they must relocate interstate or pursue surrogacy overseas.
 We are optimistic that law reform is coming soon to WA that will allow access to everyone.

 In the Northern Territory, there are no surrogacy laws, which means no one really qualifies for surrogacy as there are no laws that allow it or prohibit it.
 We are hoping laws will be introduced in the coming years.